1.4. Removal or replacement of features from a claim

 1.4.3 Omission of a feature presented as essential

 For cases in which the amendment consists of the replacement or removal of a feature from an independent claim, the boards occasionally apply the test of decision T 260/85 (OJ 1989, 105).
 In T 260/85 it was stated that it was not permissible to delete from an independent claim a feature which the application as originally filed consistently presented as being an essential feature of the invention, since this would constitute a breach of Art.
 123(2) EPC 1973.
-See also T 496/90, T 415/91, T 628/91, T 189/94, T 1032/96 (segment length parameters explained as essential), T 728/98 (OJ 2001, 319; concerning the deletion of the feature "substantially pure"), T 1040/98 (acoustic waveguide is described in the form of a bladder filled with a suitable material, throughout the description), T 1390/15 (consistent disclosure of solubility limit on the content of Mg and Cu) and T 1187/15 (consistent disclosure that heart rate can be derived from the blood pressure measurement).
+See also T 496/90, T 415/91, T 628/91, T 189/94, T 1032/96 (segment length parameters explained as essential), T 728/98 (OJ 2001, 319; concerning the deletion of the feature "substantially pure"), T 1040/98 (acoustic waveguide is described in the form of a bladder filled with a suitable material, throughout the description), T 1390/15 (consistent disclosure of solubility limit on the content of Mg and Cu), T 1515/11 (feature explicitly defining that the method was carried out in a manner which solved the problem) and T 1187/15 (consistent disclosure that heart rate can be derived from the blood pressure measurement).
 For recent decisions following this approach, see T 1099/21 and T 897/20.

 In T 236/95 the board held that if the problem could not be solved without the features concerned, they could not be considered unimportant.